 A free e-book copy of The Story Grid and a few "cheat sheets" explaining essential aspects of your genre and other genres that may be of interest to you

-In weekly one-hour calls, I'll provide guidance for new writers who want to walk through the process of building a great story from initial idea to first draft or for writers who have a partial draft or outline that needs structural improvements.
+In weekly one-hour calls, I'll provide guidance for writers who want to walk through the process of building a great story from initial idea to first draft or for writers who have a partial draft or outline that needs structural improvements.
 Each story and each writer's journey is different.
 Story Coaching is tailored to individual needs.

-There is no set number calls to sign up for.
+There is no set number calls to sign up for after the initial four.
 You can decide when you're ready to work on your own, and of course, you can always come back for more help whenever you need it.

 Are you struggling with a short story, essay, or a book proposal that just isn’t working?
 You might need a little time with an editor to clarify what's missing and how to get your project to the final stages before sending it out into the world.

 In a Jumpstart Analysis, I'll read up to 7,000 words of a complete or almost-complete draft of your work and we'll talk through the major issues in a one-hour conversation.
 The goal is to identify concrete next steps to help you move forward with clarity and confidence.

 If you have a completed manuscript that has been through several drafts and is ready for more detailed line editing, we can discuss setting a single project rate.
 You can estimate the cost of line editing at roughly $50-$75 for every 1,000 words, but the final rate will depend upon the type of manuscript.
 Take a look at my downloadable guide to types of editing here for more information.